ARRL NYC/Long Island Field Day 2000 Report

 computer logging.
 VHF operation was conducted on 2 and 6 meters.

-The seventh stop was the Larkfield Amateur Radio Club at West Hills Park
+The seventh stop was the Larkfield Amateur Radio Club at West Hills

 in Huntington.
 Club president Stan Coffield N2NKI and Vice President Chuck